Green Party faction (Bundestag): 12th Bundestag (1990–1994)

 In 1990, elections were held separately in former East and West Germany; in West Germany, the Green Party did not manage to gain enough votes to enter parliament, only scoring 4.8% instead of the necessary 5%, but in East Germany, the Greens gained a 6.1% share of the votes and 8 seats in the Bundestag.
-While a green presence in the 12th Bundestag was thus secured, the Greens could not form a faction, instead remaining a "group" (with less rights and a smaller budget).
+While a green presence in the 12th Bundestag was thus secured, the Greens could not form a faction, instead remaining a "group" (with fewer rights and a smaller budget).

 The members of the faction were: